Experience the Best Beaches and Waterfalls in Langkawi, Malaysia

 Entrance Sign

-View from the base of the waterfall
+View from the bottom of the waterfall

 View from the top of the waterfall